Großenhain Cottbuser Bahnhof: History

 The line from Großenhain to Cottbus was opened on 20 April 1870.
 The 920-metre-long rail link to the Berlin station (Großenhain Berliner Bahnhof) was opened on 17 June 1875.

-Since 15 December 2002, all passenger services have operated through the Cottbus line station and the Berlin line station has been closed as a stop for passenger services.
-In addition, a modern interchange for regional and city bus has been built by Kreisverkehrsgesellschaft Riesa-Großenhain, the company in charge of the management of buses in the district.
+Since 15 December 2002, all passenger services have operated through the Cottbus line station, and the Berlin line station has been closed as a stop for passenger services.
+In addition, a modern interchange for regional and city buses has been built by Kreisverkehrsgesellschaft Riesa-Großenhain, the company in charge of the management of buses in the district.

 Description

-The station is equipped with two platform tracks for passenger services and two mainline tracks for freight traffic.
+The station is equipped with two platform tracks for passenger services and two mainline tracks, for freight traffic.
 Between the tracks a roundhouse still existed until December 2007.

 There are several sidings for freight, as well as two local branch lines.
-One branch line was used by the Agro Service Großenhain and runs for a few meters parallel with the Berlin–Dresden railway towards Böhla.
+The Agro Service Großenhain used one branch line and ran for a few meters parallel with the Berlin–Dresden railway towards Böhla.

-The second branch line runs to the north of the main track towards Lampertswalde and previously connected with the airfield and the former paper mill.
-The siding from the paper mill was used for several years by the ITL Eisenbahngesellschaft of Dresden and served a recycling facility.
-Currently no freight is handled at Großenhain.
+The second branch line runs to the north of the main track towards Lampertswalde and was previously connected with the airfield and the former paper mill.
+The siding from the paper mill was used for several years by the ITL Eisenbahngesellschaft of Dresden and served as a recycling facility.
+Currently, no freight is handled at Großenhain.